 Acting as a bridge between the Lower and Upper Schools, the Middle School reinforces and applies previously learned skills and stimulates each student's emerging ability to think abstractly and reason logically.
-The program emphasizes the development of healthy work and study habits to ensure success with the ever-increasing demands of academic studies, and it offers students the opportunity to explore and make choices as they mature.
+The program emphasizes the development of healthy work and study habits to ensure success with the increasing demands of academic studies, and it offers students the opportunity to explore and make choices as they mature.

-Just as important, the program helps students develop the following social skills, which enable students to be happy, contributing members of the school community:
+The Middle School program helps students develop the following social skills, which enable students to be happy, contributing members of the school community:

-- A positive attitude
+A positive attitude

-- Kindness toward others
+Kindness toward others

-- Working well within a group
+Working well within a group

-- Respect for others
+Respect for others

-- Preparing efficiently for class and for tests
+Preparing efficiently for class and for tests

-- Managing time successfully
+Managing time successfully

-- Using various tools, including the Internet, for research
+Using various tools, including the Internet, for research

-- Having a good sense of organization.
+Having a good sense of organization

 Middle School students at RCDS are full members of a strong learning community that offers an age-appropriate balance of structure and freedom unique to each young adolescent’s needs.
 Faculty advisors, grade-level deans, and systems of student progress monitoring—both social and academic—are at the core of the support we offer to students on their journey to becoming independent learners and good citizens.
 As our students mature, they enjoy more freedom of academic and extracurricular choice, including options for electives in various disciplines and the opportunity to participate on interscholastic athletic teams over the course of three seasons.
 Students have many opportunities to explore their passions, spend time with friends, and contribute to the community in meaningful ways.